labyrinthinesecurity/magma/README.md

 Copy the proposition from the previous listing and paste it into a prove:allow or prove:block command.

 Unlike force:allow and force:block that we used before, prove:allow and prove:block don't break the Magma Quotient.
+What's more, it appends the new axiom not only in memory cache, but in the recording/ALLOWED.txt file

 Here is an example that turns a proposition into an allow axiom:
 ```
 ./magma --prove:allow '{'protocol': 'TCP', 'sourceAddressPrefix': '*', 'destinationAddressPrefix': '10.20.0.0/15', 'destinationPort': '443'}' --direction Inbound
 ```

-This command appends the axiom into a file called recording/ALLOWED.txt

-If you make a mistake, simply edit ALLOWED.txt, remove the line, and restore the state (without the bogus line):
+If you make a mistake, simply edit recording/ALLOWED.txt, remove the line, and restore the state (without the bogus line):

 ```
 ./magma --cache:init --direction Inbound